 In today's digital environment, protecting cardholder data is critical.
-For any organization that is involved in storing, processing, or transmitting cardholder data or sensitive authentication data, the Payment Card Industry Data Security Standards (PCI) is applicable to you.
+For any organization that is involved in storing, processing, or transmitting cardholder data or sensitive authentication data, the Payment Card Industry Data Security Standards (PCI DSS) is applicable to you.
+The latest PCI DSS Standard (3.2.1) was released in May 2018.

 PCI is a compliance standard for protecting payment cardholder data.
 The overarching goal is to develop a robust security process for payment card data that covers prevention, detection, and response to security incidents.

 Payment security is paramount.
-If a bad actor gain unlimited access to cardholder data and leaks it to the internet, repercussions for organizations can include:
+If a bad actor gains unlimited access to cardholder data and leaks it to the internet, repercussions for organizations for violating PCI compliance standard include:

 Want this information in a pdf?
 Download our free guide.